hello-world-vault/.github/profile/README.md

 Resources to get started with Hashicorp Vault on Red Hat OpenShift.
 Most resources can be applied to other Kubernetes distributions though some will require modifications to run outside of OpenShift.

+Check out [Vault 101] for a quick intro to Vault terms and concepts.

 ## Repositories

 ### Initialize Vault